MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 As an administrator, you can configure:

-- **Suggested email content**: Make it easy for sellers to compose and reply to emails quickly and confidently with the suggested content.
+- **Suggested email content**: Makes it easy for sellers to compose and reply to emails quickly and confidently with the suggested content.

-- **Summarizing sales email**: Allow sellers to generate suggested email content that contains an automated recap of a recent recorded Teams meeting with sales contacts.
+- **Summarizing sales email**: Allows sellers to generate suggested email content that contains an automated recap of a recently recorded Teams meeting with sales contacts.

 ## Configure suggested email content in Outlook